open-AIMS/NEC-estimation/README.md

 This still yields an upper bound that is identical to our upper range, which is again an indication that the upper bound at a concentration of 8 still does not reach our EC50.
-To extend further it would be better to refit our data using ‘model.set = “bot.free”’ - as if we want to extrapolate for an absolute ECx value, it may be more valid to only use models that do not have a lower asymptote, but actually will asymptote at zero.
+To extend further it would be better to refit our data using *model.set = “bot.free”* - as if we want to extrapolate for an absolute ECx value, it may be more valid to only use models that do not have a lower asymptote, but actually will asymptote at zero.
 Here we will consider our ECx values in relative terms instead